DansDesigns/HMI-Scanner/README.md

 MPU6050 -  3-Axis Gyroscope Accelerometer
 GY-271 -  3-Axis Magnetic Compass
-VL53L0X - IR Laser Time-of-Flight Distance Sensor 3.7v-4.2v > 5v3A Power Converter
+VL53L0X - IR Laser Time-of-Flight Distance Sensor GT-U7 Serial GPS Module
+MQ-X Hydrogen and VOC Gas Sensor
+MQ-7 Carbon Monoxide Gas Detector
+3.7v-4.2v > 5v3A Power Converter
+Sparkfun MAX17043 Lipo Fuel Gauge
-Lipo or Li-ion battery, I used 2000mah
+Lipo or Li-ion battery, I used 1200mah
 ```

-The above sensors operate over I2C, so only 4 pins for each one!
+Except for the GPS and MQ Gas Sensors, all of the above sensors operate over I2C, so only 4 pins for each one!
-All share the same I2C Data & Clock Pins aswell, so a custom PCB makes things alot easier.
+All share the same V, GND, I2C Data & Clock Pins aswell, so a custom PCB makes things alot easier.
-This can be done simply on some protoboard or you can order one from the files in the __PCB__ folder from your favourite PCB manufacturer!
+This can be done simply on some protoboard, I used an Arduino Uno compatible Protoboard Shield - pictures of this can be found in the __Expansion Board Images__ folder

 Software: